ibaaj/Ruzzle-Solver/README.md

 java  -Xms128m -Xmx512m Main
 ```

-This program include a parser for DELA Dictionnary,  [see here](infolingu.univ-mlv.fr/DonneesLinguistiques/Dictionnaires/telechargement.html) for more information.
+This program include a parser for DELA Dictionary,  [see here](infolingu.univ-mlv.fr/DonneesLinguistiques/Dictionnaires/telechargement.html) for more information.

 It also includes a monitor for checking results (using grep).